quale-quest/sql-mvc/README.md

 **Paradigm inversion - write web applications in SQL instead of JavaScript.**

+**Latest change log: Improved Syntax and Fixed an Installer dependency that broke the install from about the 7th of Feb.**

-SQL-MVC is quite different to anything else out there, don't have preconceived notions, and don't limit your thinking by applying your current paradigm's best practices to SQL-MVC as it is a complete rethink of the development stack.
+SQL-MVC is quite different to anything else out there, so don't have preconceived notions, and don't limit your thinking by applying your current paradigm's best practices to SQL-MVC as it is a complete rethink of the development stack.

 This is not a toy, it is the culmination of many years of work, being re-implemented in an updated open source project.